 BW: You really did.

 JL: Brian is there anything you else you wanted to bring up before we wrap this up?

-BW: I do have a question before I summarize contact information – sort of a general, looking forward question.
+BW: I do have a general, looking forward question.
 With all of your experience at IBM, and Xerox, and Nibble, and the consulting you’ve done before and since, where do you see computers of the future?
 Where do you see the industry transitioning into the future from where we are now?

 MH: Oh wow.

 BW: I know that’s rather a large question, but do you think we’re going to end up with the artificial intelligent HAL 9000 from 2001: A Space Odyssey, or how do you see computers developing?